petstoreAPIs/PetStore-API-Documentation/README.md

 - `GET /user/{username}`: Returns user by user name.
 - `DELETE /user/{username}`: Deletes the user.
 This operation can only be done by a user already logged into the PetStore application.

-## Workflow to use Pet Endpoint Group
+## Basic Workflow to use PetStore API
+The following flowchart shows a basic workflow using some of the PetStore endpoints:

 ## Deprecated Endpoints in PetStore API